publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–13a.md

             (A) be made for a term not exceeding 30 years;

             (B) bear interest (exclusive of the guarantee fee under section 404  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-Probably should be “subsection (d) of this section”. </sup></sup>  and service charges, if any) at a rate agreed upon by the borrower and the lender and determined by the Secretary to be reasonable, which may not exceed the rate generally charged in the area (as determined by the Secretary) for home mortgage loans not guaranteed or insured by any agency or instrumentality of the Federal Government;
+Probably should be “subsection (d)”. </sup></sup>  and service charges, if any) at a rate agreed upon by the borrower and the lender and determined by the Secretary to be reasonable, which may not exceed the rate generally charged in the area (as determined by the Secretary) for home mortgage loans not guaranteed or insured by any agency or instrumentality of the Federal Government;

             (C)